'Coding Is Not Fun, It's Technically and Ethically Complex'

 Me, me, me... also me.
 Bring on the enigma machine!
 And if you want to read leaked CIA documents, go nuts, they're on the web.

+Fixing other people's bugs is indeed not fun.
+If you don't like programming, I suggest you stay out and not make things worse for other pe

-THose two things aren't exclusive (Score:4, Insightful)
+THose two things aren't exclusive (Score:5, Insightful)

 Its complex.
 And its fun.
 Part of the reason its fun is that it is complex- if it was easy there'd be no challenge to it.
 If you don't find the challenge fun, you're in the wrong profession and will be happier elsewhere.